Arts Education Grants

-All applications are evaluated and scored by the panel according to the criteria listed below and must demonstrate a sufficient level of competency within each criterion: Artistic Merit, Community Impact, and Feasibility for a maximum score of 15 points.
+All grant applications are reviewed for completeness and then sent to the respective panels.
+All applications are evaluated and scored according to the criteria listed below and must demonstrate a sufficient level of competency within each criteria: Artistic Merit, Project Impact, and Feasibility for a maximum score of 15 points.

 Artistic Merit (5 points)

 - The artistic quality of the artist’s work and the proposed project, based on samples of past work submitted;